 Commercial vehicle sales declined to 336 units in January, representing a contraction of 20.0% m/m and 24.8% y/y.
 During the month 301 light commercial vehicles, 14 medium commercial vehicles, and 21 heavy commercial vehicles were sold.
 On an annual basis, light commercial sales have dropped by 21.2%, medium commercial sales rose by 27.3%, and heavy and extra heavy sales have declined by 22.2%.
 On a twelve-month cumulative basis, light commercial vehicle sales fell 11.2% y/y, while medium commercial vehicle sales rose 11.4% y/y, and heavy commercial vehicle sales dropped 7.3% y/y.

 Toyota started the year off with a 31.5% market share of new passenger vehicles sold, followed closely by Volkswagen with a 30.0% market share.
 They were followed by Kia and Mercedes with 6.4% and 5.8% of the market respectively, while the rest of the passenger vehicle market was shared by several other competitors.

-Toyota also remained the leader in the light commercial vehicle space with a 57.8% market share, with Nissan in second place with a 17.3% share.
-Ford and Isuzu claimed 8.5% and 5.0%, respectively, of the number of light commercial vehicles sold thus far in 2018.
-Hino leads the medium commercial vehicle category with 42.4% of sales while Scania remains number one in the heavy and extra-heavy commercial vehicle segment with 36.8% of the market share year-to-date.
+Toyota also started the year off with a firm grip on the light commercial vehicle market with a 75.7% market share, with Isuzu in second place with a 5.6% share.
+Ford and GWM claimed 4.7% and 3.7% of the number of new light commercial vehicles sold for the year, respectively.
+Hino and Mercedes jointly lead the medium commercial vehicle category, each with 28.6% of the sales, while Man was number one in the heavy and extra-heavy commercial vehicle segment with 47.6% of the market share in January.